Building Resilient Organisations with Foresight and Horizon Scanning

 Hunt for context and scan the horizon.
 Get out of your bubble and start exploring.
 What is going on around you?
 What is the context you work in?
 How does your organisation relate to your environment?
 What are the contextual shifts we are facing, as an organisation, as an industry, as a society?

-When asking the audience how far they go in horizon scanning, it was interesting to see that Covid-19 made people also realise that they should look further than their own industry.
+When asking the audience how far they go in horizon scanning, it was interesting to see that Covid-19 made people also realise that they should look further than their industry.
 Simply looking at what other banks and fintech are innovating is not enough to be sufficiently resilient in case of a big shock.

-Setting up the right processes in a systemic way will help you and your organisation to come up with more objective output.
+Setting up the right processes in a systemic way will help you and your organisation to come up with additional objective output.
 By creating a structured process with horizon scanning over multiple sources, that are well-validated and checked, you can make a more personal horizon scanning a lot more objective and representative for the whole organisation.
 A mix of field research and desk research, both internally and outside to the organisation is a necessity in creating this more objective horizon scanning.

-Hunting for context creates a very complete vision and idea about where your industry and society may be evolving to and what your organisation could mean in that context.
+Hunting for context creates a complete vision and idea about where your industry and society may be evolving to and what your organisation could mean in that context.

 STEP 3: Sift your key uncertainties

 We know the context now; we created a picture of what is going on around us.
-Or let’s compare it to a movie: it is not a snapshot, it is a continuous process.
+Or let’s compare it to a movie: it is not a snapshot; it is a continuous process.
 Out of all that documented material (so-called driving forces on a macro, meso and micro level), it is now time to filter your key uncertainties.
-Key uncertainties are highly uncertain events, with a potentially big impact, according to the determined time horizon.
+Key uncertainties are highly uncertain events, with a potentially significant impact, according to the determined time horizon.
 These key uncertainties are the building blocks of a matrix from which we build possible future scenarios.

-A few examples are (a)the possible shift from globalisation to regionalisation, (b) Bigtech will apply for a banking license and enter into direct competition with retail banking, © a mentality change of consumers accelerates demand for digital services, or (d) Central Banks commercialise the Central Bank Digital Currency and enter in some domains in direct competition with banks
+A few examples are (a)the possible shift from globalisation to regionalisation, (b) Bigtech will apply for a banking license and enter into direct competition with retail banking, © a mentality change of consumers accelerates demand for digital services, or (d) Central Banks commercialise the Central Bank Digital Currency and enter in some domains in direct competition with banks.

 Have a team of key people within the organisation to do this sifting.
 This will not only create the necessary buy-in, but it will also make the result more balanced and more objective.

 In foresight, you look for the different unknowns.
-The complexity is that different forces may also reinforce their impact and outcome.
+The complexity is that various forces may also reinforce their impact and outcome.
 We don’t know which combinations will appear.
 That is why in foresight you have different futures.
 Mapping the key uncertainties will grow an organisation’s long-term robustness.